 Threatened Species for more information.

 Management issues in wet forest

 Wet forest needs a fire every few hundred years to enable regeneration of the eucalypts.
-However, frequent fire will eliminate the ferny and broad-leaved understories, converting them to dry forest.
-Planned fire in wet forest is extremely dangerous because the fuel levels are high and it can only be burnt in the most extreme weather conditions.
-Wet forest is of little use to graziers because it has little fodder, although it may be valuable for shelter in some situations.
+However, frequent fire will lead to the replacement of soft-leaved ferns and broad-leaved shrubs and trees, with more fire tolerant species such as bracken, sedges and small leaved shrubs.
+It is not usual to undertaken planned burning in wet forest because it is only able to burn when controlling fire would be extremely difficult.
+Wet forest is of little value for graziing because it has little fodder, although it may be valuable for shelter in some situations.
 Heavy grazing or logging can open up the understorey and allow the invasion of weeds, especially blackberry (Rubus fruticosus